adithi741/Akrithi-Where_Passion_Meets_the_Plate/README.md

-# Akrithi-Where-Passion-Meets-the-Plate
+# Akrithi: Where Passion Meets the Plate !!
-Bite into bliss — made with love, served with joy, and inspired by you, our secret ingredient.
+Bite into bliss — made with love, served with joy, and inspired by you, our secret ingredient...